Are Goodbyes a Sign of Emotional Health?

 Being able to say goodbye face to face is not the norm.
 Doing it by email or text is typical but incredibly impersonal.
 Eventually, not saying goodbye creates a pile up of emotional losses.
 That's when feeling hopeless and depressed can set in.
 Unfelt losses often trigger depression.

 Closure is being able to accept the relationship ending.
 You may not agree with the outcome especially when you’re the one left but you can eventually learn to accept it.
 This process can take years.

 Not having closure creates unfinished emotions that can spill into the next relationship.
 You might find yourself getting into another relationship quickly when you can't handle the loss.
-You wonder if the pain will ever end.
-You become impatient so you decide to look for someone new instead.
+You wonder if the pain will ever end so you decide to look for someone new instead.

 The emotions from losing the previous relationship create an emotional hangover that knocks you off center.
 It's tough to stay grounded when you're trying to fill the void with someone new.

 To consciously leave a relationship means embracing the power of choice.
 Listening to your intuition will guide you in when to leave.
 Pay attention and assess what's happening.
 When a relationship stops working, do you try to work it out?
 If nothing changes, do you honor that or stay for the sake of the other person?